brettwold/pi-tube/README.md

 # pi-tube

-A simple streaming tool
+A simple streaming tool to stream video from a RaspberryPi to YouTube.

+This application is a simple web server application that will allow you to setup any number of stream events matching events in your YouTube live_dashboard.
+All you need is the event ID.
+Once you have entered the event ids you can then use the web interface to stop and start the streams.

+> Note: only one stream should be active at a time!

-## Setup and installation
+## Setup and installation manually (the hard way)

 ### Setup camera